Villavu/Simba/Doc/sphinx/simbaref/extensions.rst

 --------

-Extensions can be very dangerous in the sense that they run on the main thread of Simba, it is very easy to crash Simba or make it hang.
+Extensions can be very dangerous in the sense that they run on the main thread of Simba; it is very easy to crash Simba or cause it to hang.
 There is no way to prevent this, so make sure to check what you're doing before you try your own (or someone else's) extension.